 Charles Spurgeon:

-I believe that every particle of dust that dances in the sunbeam does not move an atom more or less than God wishes—
+I believe that every particle of dust that dances in the sunbeam does not move an atom more or less than God wishes—Does Scripture really teach this?
+I believe the answer is yes.
+Here is just a tiny sampling:

 that every particle of spray that dashes against the steamboat has its orbit, as well as the sun in the heavens—